 The project began on March 7, 2019.
 The crews, safely harnessed, were lifted 100 feet into the air using an electric painter’s carriage, first pressure washing, degreasing, and bleaching the tower before applying a primer coat that would contain any existing rust.
 While the crew worked on the outside, the tank was drained to a required minimum level, so we took the opportunity to also assess the inside of the tank and repaint as needed simultaneously.

 We use a Tnemec protective coating, popular across the country for this type of project, which is a two-part epoxy paint with UV protection and superior corrosion resistance.
 The unusually wet weather slowed progress, causing the top portion of the tank to be completed one month after the lower part of the tank.
 Due to this time discrepancy, curing took place much sooner on the lower portion of the tank compared to the top, causing a distinct mismatch in paint between the two application timeframes.
-The contractor has agreed to repaint the exterior tank, but not until September since we are in peak usage season and cannot drain the tank until then.
-We have kept a retainer and in September we will work with the painter to remedy the mismatch.
+The contractor has agreed to repaint the exterior tank, but not until fall since we are in peak usage season and cannot drain the tank until then.
+We have kept a retainer and in the fall we will work with the painter to remedy the mismatch.